SNAP DiSruption Resources

 YPSI Markets snap gap program

 Shoppers who show a valid SNAP/EBT card will automatically receive $40 in SNAP Gap tokens per week.
 SNAP Gap tokens are usable only at Ypsilanti Farmers Market.
-There tokens can be spent on any food items, including hot and prepared foods.
+These tokens can be spent on any food items, including hot and prepared foods.
 Tokens are valid through March 2026.
+Visit the information booth to receive tokens.

-Anyone in need of support buying groceries can get a $10 grocery voucher to purchase anything a SNAP/EBT card would normally cover.
+• Grocery vouchers: Anyone in need of support buying groceries can get a $10 grocery voucher to purchase anything a SNAP/EBT card would normally cover.
 Each shopper is limited to 4 vouchers per trip.
-Only valid at Argus Farm Stop.
+Only valid at Argus Farm Stop markets.

 Senior Cafes